byunghyun23/image-search/README.md

-# Image Search with InceptionV3
+# Image Search Using InceptionV3

 ## Introduction
 This is a TensorFlow implementation for Image Search.